umr-lops/cci-seastate-pum/system.md

 ## Production workflow
 The following diagram describes the overall workflow for the development and production of CCI Sea State Datasets.
-The processing steps in light blue are purely computational steps whereas the steps in orange also require expertise and interaction among the partners.
+The processing steps in light blue are purely computational steps whereas the steps in dark blue also require expertise and interaction among the partners.

 ![diagram_cciseastate.png](diagram_cciseastate.png)